daveshap/PostLaborEconomics/README.md

 - Copy the PDFs to NotebookLM to rapidly interrogate the model
 - Open an `Issue` here on GitHub if you spot anything glaringly wrong or obviously missing
 - Start a `Discussion` here on GitHub to discuss the PLE framework
+- Anything off-topic will be deleted and result in an irrevocable ban

+The purpose of this repo is to share my research in an open source manner and solicit meaningful, on-topic feedback.